BiplopDey/Final-degree-project/README.md

 ## About the project

-The project consited of adding new funtion to the Univeristy's Q-ARY CODES library within MAGMA for the department of computer science, under the supervision of Phd Mercè Villanueva.
+The project consited of adding new funtion to the Univeristy's Q-ARY CODES library for the Department of Computer Science, under the supervision of Phd Mercè Villanueva.

+## Test

+Black box unit test and performance test of the functions:
+- DirectSum
+- DirectSumQ
+- PadCode
+- PlotkinSum

+## Stack
+- [Magma](http://magma.maths.usyd.edu.au/magma/) is a large, well-supported software package designed for computations in algebra, number theory, algebraic geometry and algebraic combinatorics.
+- [LaTeX] is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
+- Visual Studio Code for editing.
+- University's remote server to run the tests.